-For any new company, trade shows are an invaluable chance to grow your business, increase brand awareness, make sales, and provide excellent networking opportunities.
+For any new company, trade shows as a form of direct marketing are an invaluable chance to grow your business, increase brand awareness, make sales, and provide excellent networking opportunities.
 There are always hundreds taking place all year round and are in major cities across the world.
 This type of event is really just about displaying your product or service to the general public and industry insiders.
 Believe us, everyone wants to be impressed and is looking for the next big thing, which hopefully is your own business.

 Take along the best of the best

 As every booth at a trade show needs to catch someone’s attention, your team is going to have to be very outgoing, talkative, polite, fun, and very friendly.
 It’s not unheard of to hire staff who specialise in working at trade shows, as even if they don’t officially work for your company, you need people who can strike up conversations with strangers and sell anything to anyone.
 If possible, you’ll need someone from sales, a tech specialist, and a public relations expert to help answer press-related queries.
 Three or four people should do the trick, but as these events are long, allow members regular breaks to restore energy.
 Dressing in the same outfit wouldn’t hurt, either, as this helps the idea of a “team” mentality.

 Knowing ahead of time that you’ve got several chances to impress attendees with a meeting is a very good feeling.
 It’s always possible to ask the organisers for a list of guests attending the event, so you can send out a few emails or messages on social media to those you think might benefit from your company’s product or service.
 If you do this several days beforehand and again on the morning of the event, it sets up some exciting opportunities when things get rolling.